- Why the type of investor you choose changes everything

 What SEIS and EIS actually mean for angel deals

-Tax relief tilts the maths sharply toward angels.
+In a private equity vs venture capital vs angel investors comparison, tax relief tilts the maths sharply toward angels.
 SEIS (Seed Enterprise Investment Scheme) gives angel investors 50% income tax relief on investments up to £200,000 per year in qualifying early-stage companies.
 EIS (Enterprise Investment Scheme) offers 30% relief on up to £1 million annually in slightly more mature businesses.
 From April 2026, EIS limits doubled: the lifetime fundraising cap rises to £24 million for standard companies and £40 million for knowledge-intensive ones.
 Both schemes allow Capital Gains Tax exemption after three years and loss relief if the investment fails.
-Full eligibility is on the GOV.UK venture capital schemes guide.
+Check full eligibility on the GOV.UK venture capital schemes guide.

 The practical differences that don't show up in a table

 Numbers are one thing.
-The day-to-day reality of working with each investor type is where the difference really shows.
+The texture of actually working with each investor type is where private equity vs venture capital vs angel investors really diverges day to day.

 Speed of the deal

 Speed.
-Angel deals can close in weeks: an informal term sheet, a basic shareholders' agreement, done.
+Angel deals can close in weeks: an informal term sheet, a basic shareholders' agreement, and done.
 VC deals take three to six months from first meeting to funds in the bank.
-PE transactions run six to twelve months minimum, with layered legal, financial, and commercial due diligence.
+PE transactions run six to twelve months minimum and involve multiple layers of legal, financial, and commercial due diligence.

 Reporting expectations.
-An angel might want a monthly email update and a quarterly call.
-A VC will expect board-level reporting, access to management accounts, and formal approval rights on big decisions.
-A PE owner will essentially run the business alongside you, or instead of you.
+An angel investor might want a monthly email update and a quarterly call.
+A VC firm will expect board-level reporting, access to management accounts, and formal approval rights on major decisions.
+A PE owner will essentially run your business alongside you, or instead of you.

 What they're optimising for.
-Angels want this specific investment to work.
-VC funds need a small number of portfolio companies to return 10x or more to make the fund work overall, which can create pressure to swing for the fences even when a more conservative path would suit your business.
-PE firms are optimising for a specific exit at a specific multiple inside their fund's timeline.
+Angels want this specific investment to succeed.
+VC funds need a small number of portfolio companies to return 10x or more to generate a fund-level return, which can create pressure to swing for the fences even when a more conservative path suits your business better.
+PE firms are optimising for a specific exit at a specific multiple within their fund's timeline.
 None of those incentives are wrong.
-But none of them are identical to yours either.
+But they're not identical to yours.

 The relationship factor.
 With angels, you're picking a person.
-Their personality, availability, domain expertise, and network matter enormously.
-Often more than the valuation.
-With VC, you're picking a firm but really building a relationship with one or two partners.
+Their personality, availability, domain expertise, and network matter enormously, more than the valuation in many cases.
+With VC, you're picking a firm but building a relationship with one or two partners.
 With PE, the firm's operational team will be in your business regularly, so cultural fit between their team and your management is arguably more important than the deal terms.

 The most common mistake when approaching investors

-The biggest time-waster I see is founders pitching the wrong type of investor for their stage.
-A PE firm receiving a deck from a pre-revenue startup won't fund it.
-They'll just ignore the email.
-A VC fund pitched by a profitable 15-year-old business generating £500k EBITDA will pass, because that's not what the fund model is built for.
-Read the investor's thesis, their portfolio, their typical cheque size, their stage focus.
+The biggest time-waster in the private equity vs venture capital vs angel investors decision is approaching the wrong investor type for your stage.
+A PE firm receiving a pitch from a pre-revenue startup won't fund it.
+They'll ignore it.
+A VC fund pitched by a profitable 15-year-old business generating £500k EBITDA will decline, because that's not what their fund model is built for.
+Research the investor's thesis, their portfolio, their typical cheque size, and their stage focus before you send anything.
 Two hours of research saves months of frustration.

 Which type of funding actually fits your business right now?

-Choosing the right investor isn't really about who'll write the biggest cheque.
-It's about matching where your business actually is with the investor whose fund model was built for that exact situation.
+Choosing the right investor isn't really about who'll give you the most money.
+It's about matching where your business actually is with the investor whose model was built for exactly that situation.

-You probably need an angel if you're pre-revenue or doing under £250k a year, you need £10k to £500k to build the product or land your first customers, and you'd benefit from a mentor who's been there.
-You won't get VC attention yet, and PE isn't even a conversation.
-The right angel bridges you to the point where institutional money pays attention, and SEIS tax relief makes your equity significantly cheaper to give away than it looks on paper.
+You probably need an angel if you're pre-revenue or generating under £250k a year, you need £10k to £500k to build your product or acquire your first customers, and you'd benefit from a mentor who's been where you are.
+You won't attract VC attention yet, and PE is a completely different conversation.
+The right angel can bridge you to the point where institutional investors take notice, and SEIS tax relief makes your equity significantly cheaper to give away than it looks on paper.

-Venture capital makes sense if you have product-market fit, you're generating revenue (profitable or not), and you need £500k to £20 million to scale fast.
-Your market needs to be big enough to justify VC economics.
-They need to believe the company can realistically hit a £100 million+ valuation.
-If you're building a solid lifestyle business or a stable SME, VC isn't right for you, no matter how good your growth rate looks.
+Venture capital makes sense if you have product-market fit, you're generating revenue (even if you're not yet profitable), and you need £500k to £20 million to scale aggressively.
+Your market needs to be large enough to justify VC economics: they need to believe your company could realistically reach a £100 million+ valuation.
+If you're building a solid lifestyle business or a stable SME, VC isn't the right fit regardless of how impressive your growth rate looks.

-Private equity is the conversation if your business is established, profitable, and doing at least £1–2 million in annual EBITDA.
-You might want to sell outright, bring in a partner to fund growth, or take some chips off the table after years of building.
-PE firms want proven businesses with clear improvement headroom.
-Not startups.
-Not turnarounds, generally.
-And not businesses that fall apart the moment the founder steps back.
+Private equity is the conversation to have if your business is established, profitable, and generating at least £1–2 million in annual EBITDA.
+You might be looking to sell outright, bring in a partner to fund growth, or take some chips off the table after years of building.
+PE firms want proven businesses with clear improvement headroom: not startups, not turnarounds as a rule, and not businesses that collapse the moment the founder steps back.

 Decision framework by business stage

-Another way to think about this is to start from your stage and work backwards.
-The table below maps common UK business stages to the investor type that actually fits.
+A second way to run the private equity vs venture capital question is to start from your stage.
+The table below maps the most common UK business stages to the investor type that actually fits.

 | Business stage | Typical revenue | Best-fit investor | Typical cheque | Expected dilution |